Plantation Laser Gum Treatment, Sedation and Dental Implants

-Your initial dental examination includes a visual examination, periodontal (gum) exam, diagnosis and treatment recommendations.
-We will also take dental digital x-rays, which includes the panoramic x-ray for a proper diagnosis as well as the check-up x-ray series for proper diagnosis of dental cavities.
+Your initial dental examination includes a visual examination, periodontal (gum) exam, diagnosis, and treatment recommendations.
+We will also take dental digital x-rays, which include the panoramic x-ray for a proper diagnosis as well as the check-up x-ray series for proper diagnosis of dental cavities.

 Dental implants are synthetic structures that are placed in the area of the tooth normally occupied by the root.
 Dental implants are anchored to the jawbone and act as a foundation for an artificial tooth or permanent bridge.
 In some cases, implants can be used to attach dentures.